JaccovanWijk/PassSafe/PROCESS.md

 # Day 14 27 - 06 - 2018
 Last try to fix the bugs, otherwise I'll ditch the idea.
 It would be a shame but if it's not working I can't let it in.

+I decided to skip half of the original plan for changing passwords.
+It is now possible to change your password, but changing the encryption isn't.
+Therefore you'll lose all your stored data if you change your password.